The-Cataclysm-Preservation-Project/Cataclysm-Documentations/Login MOTD.md

 The following file contains the message of the day login strings for each Cataclysm patch.
-Each line will be terminated by a \ sign.
+Each new line in this file also means a new line in the message itself

 ## 4.3.4 (previous 4.3 builds just use 4.3 as version number)
 Welcome to Patch 4.3.4: Hour of Twilight! \